 What do you say when you meet someone new?
 Introduce yourself of course!

 Introducing yourself is much more than saying your name.
-You need to tell some more information about you in English.
-Introducing yourself to strangers can be tricky because what you say depends on the context, situation.
+You need to tell some more information about yourself in English.
+Introducing yourself to strangers can be tricky because what you say depends on the context, situation (in a job interview, in an email, or give self-introduction in an English class).

 In this lesson, you will learn how to confidently introduce yourself in English.